top of page

 What do they eat?

 They should have hay and water available all the time.
-Hay pellets based on weight Greens 1-2 cups a day with other veggies.
+The amount of pellets should be based on weight.
+Give 1-2 cups of greens a day with other veggies.

 What shouldn’t they eat?